laravel/docs/cashier-paddle.md

         return view('billing', ['checkout' => $checkout]);
     });

-This method will set the trial period ending date on the subscription record within your application's database when the `subscription_created` event comes in, as well as instruct Paddle to not begin billing the customer until after this date.
+When your application receives the `subscription_created` event, Cashier will set the trial period ending date on the subscription record within your application's database as well as instruct Paddle to not begin billing the customer until after this date.

 > **Warning**
 > If the customer's subscription is not canceled before the trial ending date they will be charged as soon as the trial expires, so you should be sure to notify your users of their trial ending date.